ahtsham58/ahtsham58.github.io/_pages/about.md

 and Cyber Security (AICS) </a>
 at the <a href="https://www.aau.at/en/"> University of Klagenfurt </a>, Austria, where I also completed my Ph.D. in 2023.
-During my doctoral studies, I authored 10 peer-reviewed publications, focusing on conversational recommender systems designed to assist users in finding relevant items and making informed decisions using natural language interfaces. <br>
+During my doctoral studies, I authored 10 peer-reviewed publications, focusing on conversational recommender systems designed to assist users in finding relevant items and making informed decisions using natural language interfaces. <br> <br>

 My primary research interests encompass Artificial Intelligence (AI), Natural Language Processing (NLP),